Adult Education

 MORE ADULT EDUCATIONAL OPPORTUNITIES AT DUTCH NECK

-All are welcome at the Centering Prayer Group, which meets on the 1st and 3rd Wednesday of the month at 7:15 pm.
-Please look in your Our Life Together email or call or email Julie Donaldson for the Zoom info or if you have any questions.
+All are welcome at the Centering Prayer Group, which meets from September through June on the 1st and 3rd Wednesday of each month at 7:15 PM via Zoom.
+For the Zoom link or any questions, please contact Julie Donaldson.

 Men’s Bible Study meets every Wednesday morning, 7:00 AM.

 The Women’s Book club reads a new book each month and discusses it on a Monday or Tuesday evening at 7:30.
-On Monday, May 6 on Zoom we will discuss Rebecca by Daphne DuMaurier.
+Our discussion on Monday, January 19 on Zoom at 7:30 will be about Charlotte Walsh Likes to Win by Jo Piazza.

 Resources from our classes